QuinnKolt/Competition/README.md

 - "I acknowledge that regardless of my previous choice, my score (without my name) will be visible in public score statistics."
 - Select from background list for topics user is comfortable with (confident, familiar, no understanding)

+Update account to admin account:
+---

+- Enter admin password to become admin
+- Admins can view/delete problems at any time
+- Admins can delete user accounts and view their emails
+- Admins can add/remove background items and topics
+- Admins cannot view names on statistics/solutions that are not visible to general users
+- After grading deadline or after a grade is submitted, admins can view/adjust grades and solutions

 Topic claim:
 ---